KubeKode/kubekode-blogs-backup/clkvstri7000009l1bx954lrk.md

 ---

+# Important points for ACE Exam

+### GCP Management/Basics/Organization etc.

+* Always recommended to create a new project, when need a new isolated environment.

+* all resources that share common IAM policies need to be grouped together

+    * Group by Folders.

+    * projects sharing similar IAM policies can be grouped in a folder and then the IAM policies can be applied at the folder level.

+* Cloud identity is a part of GSuite or Google Workspace.

+---

 ### Google Market Place

 * When need to deploy something quickly which is not a Google’s service like Jenkins/wordpress